wjiazheng/IVARS_Review/README.md

   [2020] :star:[paper](https://ieeexplore.ieee.org/abstract/document/9123604)
 - An Optimal Control Problem for Elastic Registration and Force Estimation in Augmented Surgery
   [2022] :star:[paper](https://link.springer.com/chapter/10.1007/978-3-031-16449-1_8) :sunny:[code](https://link.springer.com/chapter/10.1007/978-3-031-16449-1_8)
-- An objective comparison of methods for augmented reality in laparoscopic liver resection by preoperative-to-intraoperative image fusion
+- 【P2ILF】An objective comparison of methods for augmented reality in laparoscopic liver resection by preoperative-to-intraoperative image fusion
-- A methodology and clinical dataset with ground-truth to evaluate registration accuracy quantitatively in computer-assisted Laparoscopic Liver Resection
+- 【】A methodology and clinical dataset with ground-truth to evaluate registration accuracy quantitatively in computer-assisted Laparoscopic Liver Resection
-- An in vivo porcine dataset and evaluation methodology to measure soft-body laparoscopic liver registration accuracy with an extended algorithm that handles collisions
+- 【DEPOLL】An in vivo porcine dataset and evaluation methodology to measure soft-body laparoscopic liver registration accuracy with an extended algorithm that handles collisions

 ## Unsupervised_Soft-tissue_Tracking
 - Ada-Tracker: Soft Tissue Tracking via Inter-Frame and Adaptive-Template Matching